Working with Objects

 DropZone

 The DropZone Object represents a DropZone.
-A DropZone is an area on disk on the DeployHub Server where deployment artifacts are stored and manipulated before onward transmission to the target Endpoint(s).
+A DropZone is an area on disk on the DeployHub Pro Server where deployment artifacts are stored and manipulated before onward transmission to the target Endpoint(s).
 A DropZone is placed onto the stack during a using DropZone statement – all operations within this block have access to this DropZone via the DropZone Object.
 A DropZone Object is also present on the stack during pre and post action processing for a Component.
 In this case, the content of the DropZone are the files checked out from the repository for the associated Component Items.

 The following properties can be accessed for a DropZone object: